0BAB1/HOLY_CORE_COURSE/tutorial.md

     assert binary_to_hex(dut.pc.value) == "0000011C"
 ```

 And it works !
-GG
+GG to us.

 ## 12 : A bit of memory

 Okay, we've implemented all locical operations !
 GG.

-But now is time to enter the realms of "the things we said we would do later, don't worry bro".
-And the first one to take care of is the memory stuff as it will unclock all the load/stores for bytes and halfwords.
+But now is time to enter the realms of "*the things we said we would do later, don't worry bro*".

+The first one to take care of is the memory stuff as it will unclock all the load/stores for bytes and halfwords.

-But remember our *memory* module ? and the way we built it so we could byte-address it but couldn't really operate on other things than words ?
-Well that's what we are goin to take care of in this section **to finally have a fully functionnal RV32I core !**
+But remember our *memory* module ?
+Remember the way we built it so we could byte-address it but couldn't really operate on other things than words ?
+Well that's what we are going to take care of in this section **to finally have a fully functionnal RV32I core !**

 The goal here is to implement the following instructions :